 Botox can be used preventively or as a treatment for migraines and does not have the side effects of oral migraine medications.

-How does Botox treat jaw tension and TMJ Disorders?
+How Does Botox Help Manage TMJ Disorders?